 Meetings: The Parish Council meet bi-monthly in the Parish Hall, Main Street Chackmore

 The meetings start at 7.30 pm and are an open forum so all are welcome to attend.

-Annual Meeting: The Annual Parish Meeting is scheduled for 3rd April at 7 30
+Annual Meeting: The Annual Parish Meeting is scheduled for April each year

 Agenda: The agenda is available to view on request on this website in advance of the next meeting